Pelagic Birds Have An Amazing Feature That Allows Them To Safely Drink Seawater Thanks To The Glands Beneath Their Eyes

 Unfortunately, we can't ask them if it is.

 From a psychological perspective, the idea of adaptation extends beyond biology and into human behavior.
-Studies show that humans also possess remarkable adaptability, particularly when faced with stress or change.
-According to research published in Psychological Science, individuals who develop adaptive coping strategies are more likely to thrive in difficult circumstances, akin to how species adapt to their environments.
+This aligns with findings that individuals who develop adaptive coping strategies are more likely to thrive in difficult circumstances, similar to how species adapt to their environments.
+Understanding these parallels can enhance our appreciation for resilience in both nature and human experiences.

 Understanding physiological adaptations can shed light on the broader implications of evolution and environmental adaptation.